dilettagoglia/starter-academic/content/post/skills/index.md

   * Adobe Photoshop, Illustrator, InDesign
   * Kanban (for software development)
   * Trello, Asana (to manage group working)
-  * Word, PowerPoint, Excel, and all other Microsoft products
+  * Access, Sharepoint, Word, PowerPoint, Excel, and all other Microsoft products

 👉 I also have **minor expertise** in: